International Agrarian Bureau: 1927 revival

 This ideal coincided with Maniu's plans for economic unification, through the Bloc of Agrarian Countries.
 Mečíř also contributed, specifically in that he toned down Pan-Slavism, advocating for a purely internationalist line, which welcomed representatives from outside Slavic Europe.
 However, the notion of Slavic unity was not entirely dropped from IAB statutes, with Švehla declaring that Slavs, as naturally predisposed farmers, were selected to preach a "gospel of land" during a time when, as he saw it, both socialism and liberalism were in crisis.
 Summits of the Slavic Peasant Youth continued to be held—at Prague, Poznań, and Bratislava; however, Piast delegates were suspicious of such ethnic cooperation, and resented the BZNS's authoritarian tendencies.
 In October 1926, Mečíř visited Romania and obtained promises that the PȚ would join the IAB as its first non-Slavic member.
-In fact, later that month, the PȚ fused with the Romanian National Party to become the National Peasants' Party (PNȚ).
+In fact, later that month, the PȚ fused with Maniu's Romanian National Party to become the National Peasants' Party (PNȚ).
 This stronger and less radical group was finally accepted into the IAB in October 1927.

 In 1928, the IAB had made a final change to its name, becoming known as the International Agrarian Bureau.
 It was still informally the "Green International".
 Despite being the least agrarian state of the region, Czechoslovakia was still the centerpiece of all agrarian projects, through both the RSZML and the BdL, which represented the Sudeten Germans.
 The IAB's permanent seat was in Prague, with Švehla serving as IAB Chairman.
 Among the founding parties, the BZNS remained factionalized, with one wing still attending Krestintern sessions until being expelled by the party mainstream in 1930.